Equilibridix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 8 task gives no permission to the owner and group owner but gives all permisions to other users

 The 9 task sets the permission to owner, group owner and other users

+The 10 task sets the mode of the hello file to the olleh file